-In accordance with the provisions of applicable securities legislation, the "Named Executive Officers" of the Corporation during the year ended December 31, 2017 were: Brian M. Howlett President and Chief Executive Officer (CEO); Vatché Tchakmakian, Chief Financial Officer (CFO) until June 21, 2017; Arved Marin, Chief Financial Officer (CFO) since June 21, 2017; and David Lemieux, Executive Vice President.
+In accordance with the provisions of applicable securities legislation, the "Named Executive Officers" (NEO) of the Corporation during the year ended December 31, 2019 were Brian M. Howlett President and Chief Executive Officer (CEO); Arved Marin, Chief Financial Officer (CFO) since June 21, 2017; and David Lemieux, Executive Vice President.
+As of March 5, 2020, Mr. David Lemieux was appointed President & CEO in replacement of Mr. Brian M. Howlett in that position.